onflow/flow-js-testing/docs/execute-scripts.md

 description: How to execute scripts
 ---

-It is often the case that you need to query current state of the network.
-For example, to check balance of the account, read public value of the contract or ensure that user has specific resource in their storage.
+It is often the case that you need to query the current state of the network.
+For example, to check balance of an account, read public values of a contract or ensure that a user has a specific resource in their storage.

-We abstract this interaction into single method called `executeScript`.
+We abstract this interaction into a single method called `executeScript`.
 Method have 2 different signatures.

 > ⚠️ **Required:** Your project must follow the [required structure](https://docs.onflow.org/flow-js-testing/structure) it must be [initialized](https://docs.onflow.org/flow-js-testing/init) to use the following functions.